Matt worked at the University of Birmingham for seven years in Public Health, and is now an ST5 Registrar in Public Health.

 The biggest challenge is the scale of problems faced in Sandwell (which is a very deprived area).
 We have some of the highest rates of infant death and stillbirths in the country, and also very high rates of obesity, for instance.

 How did your degree help prepare you for your career?
-What subjects/ modules/ experiences did you find the most valuable?

 My BMedSc degree provided the grounding and experience to help take my first steps towards my career in public health.
 The experience that I most valued was during my third year, particularly my research project undertaken in Cancer Research.
 This provided an environment in which I could really hone and use my skills in bioinformatics.